yandex/go-hasql/README.md

 `hasql` provides simple and reliable way to access high-availability database setups with multiple hosts.

+## Status
+`hasql` is production-ready and is actively used inside Yandex' production environment.

+Although it is released as v0.9.0, it is done so only to enable possible API changes based on community feedback.

 ## Prerequisites

 - **[Go](https://golang.org)**: any one of the **two latest major** [releases](https://golang.org/doc/devel/release.html).